Gracefulness

 Gracefulness, or being graceful, is the physical characteristic of displaying "pretty agility", in the form of elegant movement, poise, or balance.
 The etymological root of grace is the Latin word gratia from gratus, meaning pleasing.
 Gracefulness has been described by reference to its being aesthetically pleasing.
-For example, Edmund Burke wrote:
+For example:

 The difficulty in defining exactly what constitutes gracefulness is described in this analysis of Henri Bergson's use of the term:

-Gracefulness is often referenced by simile, with people often being described as being "as graceful as a swan", or "as graceful as a ballerina".
+Gracefulness is often referenced by simile, for example with people being described as "graceful as a swan", or "as graceful as a ballerina".
 The concept of gracefulness is applied both to movement, and to inanimate objects.
 For example, certain trees are commonly referred to as being "graceful", such as the Betula albosinensis, Prunus × yedoensis (Yoshino cherry), and Areca catechu (betel-nut palm).

+Gracefulness is sometimes also attributed to non-corporeal human actions, such as the use of language ("a graceful turn of phrase") or the control of emotion ("accepting defeat gracefully").